projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As shown in :numref:`security-bootflow-uefi`, in this boot sequence,UEFI
 authenticates and starts the ACRN hypervisor firstly,and hypervisor will return
-to UEFI environment to authenticate and load SOS kernel bootloader.
+to UEFI environment to authenticate and load Service VM kernel bootloader.

 .. figure:: images/security-image-bootflow-uefi.png
    :width: 900px